kewh/echoCMS/README.md

 ## Images
 Multiple images can be uploaded for each item.
 They are generated as web opitimised images in multiple aspect ratios each of which can be individually cropped.
 The configuration will determine which aspect ratios are generated, plus their dimensions and size.

-The main aspect ratios are `landscape`, `portrait`, `panorama` and `square`.
+The main aspect ratios are `landscape`, `portrait`, `panorama`, `square` and fluid.

-For each image one of the main 4 aspect ratios can be selected as the `prime aspect ratio` for use, for example in slideshows, to display the most appropriate format for each image.
+For each image one of the main aspect ratios can be selected as the `prime aspect ratio` for use, for example in slideshows, to display the most appropriate format for each image.
 The `collage` image, if configured, is generated from the first 1 to 4 images of an item.

 ## Content input